 The most difficult parts of Cho La are the glacier crossing on the east side and the steep descent (or ascent if you’re heading clockwise) on the west.

-Moral of the story?
-Be skeptical of the information you’re given and, if you have the time, go check out conditions for yourself.
+What is the moral of the story?
+Be skeptical of the information you’re given; if you have the time, check out the conditions for yourself.
 You can always turn back.

 That said, Cho La is probably the most trafficked of the three passes since it is 1) in the middle of the other two passes and 2) separates two of the most popular trekking routes in the region (Everest Base Camp and Gokyo Lakes).